kartoza/osgs/README.md

 This latter environment variable is important by the way to present a public url for the api running inside the docker container.

+I based some of my Nginx configuration on the excellent example [by Johnny Lambada](https://github.com/johnnylambada/docker-postgrest-swagger-sample).

 # Authentication Management